 Point 02: Embrace Diversity, Foster Inclusiveness

 Diversity is a cultural benefit for cities and make the urban environment an interesting and unique place to live.
-However, there are economic opportunities built into designing with diversity and inclusiveness as a goal Designing for mixed use and land use flexibility ensures that communities do not solely rely upon one industry for their economy.
+But there are economic opportunities built into designing with diversity and inclusiveness as a goal Designing for mixed use and land use flexibility ensures that communities do not solely rely upon one industry for their economy.
 It also ensures a diversity of resources and amenities within various economic and cultural groups, while addressing cultural tensions that may exist due to intolerance within exclusive communities.

 Point 03: Draw Nature Closer to People

-A key component of a livable city is the environment’s health.
+A key component of a liveable city is the environment's health.
 This point emphasizes the need for cities to devote spaces for greenery, bodies of water, parks and natural places of recreation.
 An abundance of green spaces is a natural way to control air quality and temperatures that may result from the heat island effect of asphalt and concrete.

 Point 04: Develop Affordable, Mixed-Use Neighborhoods